llpeterson/direct/access.md

 splitters are passive: they forward optical signls downstream and upstream without actively storing-and-forwarding frames.
 In this way, they are the optical variant of repeaters used in the classic Ethernet.
-Framing then happens at the source in the ISP's premises, called an *Optical Line Terminal* (OLT), and at the end-points in individual homes, called an *Optical Network Unit* (ONU).
+Framing then happens at the source in the ISP's premises, in a device called an *Optical Line Terminal* (OLT), and at the end-points in individual homes, in a device called an *Optical Network Unit* (ONU).

 For this reason, PON has to implement some form of multi-access protocol.
-The approach it adopts is easily summarized as follows.
+The approach it adopts can be summarized as follows.
 First, upstream and downstream traffic are transmitted on two diffrent optical wavelengths, so they are completely independent of each other.
 Downstream traffic starts at the OLT and the signal is propogated down every link in the PON.
 As a consequence, every frame reaches every ONU.
 This device then looks at a unique identifier in the individual frames sent over the wavelength, and either keeps the frame (if the identifier is for it) or drops it (if not).
 Encryption is used to keep ONUs from eavesdropping on their neighbors' traffic.

 Upstream traffic is then time-division multiplexed on the upstream wavelength, with each ONU periodically getting a turn to transmit.